pdf-raku/PDF-Grammar-raku/README.md

 Although PDF documents do not lend themselves to an overall BNF style grammar description; there are areas where these can be put to use, including:

-- The overall file structure (headers, objects, cross-reference tables and footers.
+- The overall file structure (headers, objects, cross-reference tables and footers).
 - The operands that make up content streams.
 These are used to markup text, forms, images and graphical elements.